humbertogontijo/python-roborock/docs/source/api_commands.rst

 app_get_init_status
 ~~~~~~~~~~~~~~~~~~~

-Description: Returns detaiuls on the app being used to interact with Roborock servers ??
+Description: Returns details on the app being used to interact with Roborock servers ??
 In this case  the app is backend supporting the HA integration ?

 Parameters: None